danielsaban/data-scraping-sofascore/README.md

 8. Games Lost
 ```

-Moreover, extra data about the various teams is obtained and stored in the DB:
+Moreover, extra data about the various teams is obtained from an external [API](https://thesportsdb.com/api.php) and stored in the DB:

 ```
 1. Name